-I am teaching a course on the mathematics of infectious disease dynamics in Spring 2016.
+I am teaching MATH / PUBH-EPI 5421, Mathematics of Infectious Disease Dynamics, in Spring 2018.
 If you are interested in learning about modeling infectious disease dynamics, for example for use in your own research or future employment, please check out the class!

 Some courses I have taught previously are listed below: